Judge finds Ohio high school football players guilty of raping girl

 Ohio Attorney General Mike DeWine said the case could not be brought to a "finality" without a grand jury and he was asking the Jefferson County courts to name one in mid-April to determine if any other people should be charged with crimes.

-Crimes that might be considered include failure to report a felony, a misdemeanour, and tampering with evidence, he said, adding that there was no limit to what might be looked at.
+Crimes that might be considered include failure to report a felony, a misdemeanor, and tampering with evidence, he said, adding that there was no limit to what might be looked at.

 "NO STONE UNTURNED"